DeVos issues rule steering more virus aid to private schools

 Money that’s set aside for private schools must be used to provide “equitable services” to their students, which can include busing, counseling, tutoring and summer programs.

-Any private school can request support from their local district, but the new rule urges wealthier schools to reject it.
+Any private school can request support from its local district, but the new rule urges wealthier schools to reject it.
 The policy says taxpayer funding shouldn’t go to “boarding and day schools with tuition and fees comparable to those charged by the most highly selective postsecondary institutions.”

+Democrats and public school officials condemned the rule, saying it gives private schools a disproportionate share of the aid.
+Rep. Bobby Scott, D-Va., chairman of the House education committee, urged DeVos to withdraw it and “follow the law that Congress enacted.”

+“The department should be providing clear leadership and guidance to help students, parents and school districts cope with the impact of the pandemic.
+Instead, it has issued another confusing directive that will undermine efforts to maintain access to education during this pandemic,” Scott said.

 DeVos previously vowed to pursue a federal rule on the issue after some states said they would ignore her guidance.
 Indiana’s education chief said the guidance was no more than a recommendation and decided to divide the funding “according to Congressional intent and a plain reading of the law.”